 "This hole...!
-It was made for me!"A short horror manga by Junji Ito, located in the back of the second volume of his fish-zombie-apocalypse book Gyo.
+It was made for me!"A short horror manga story by Junji Ito, printed as a bonus one-shot alongside his fish-zombie-apocalypse manga Gyo.
 A boy named Owaki, and a girl, Yoshida, meet on Amigara Mountain, where an unsettling discovery has been made.
 Human shaped holes are scattered across the mountain, and it soon becomes clear that the holes are "calling" to the people they are shaped like.
 So what happens when they enter the hole?
 Well, you can be sure that massive amounts of claustrophobia and Nightmare Fuel are involved.
 Can be read here.Should it seriously disturb you, counter with liberal application of this comic◊ or this one,◊ or this one., or possibly even this one, or this one◊, or this one, or this one.
 There's also a dramatic reading.
 And another.

 This manga provides examples of: